 A marijuana DUI charge applies to any motorist who drives while impaired by cannabis (or cannabis combined with another intoxicant).
 But there is no common definition of “impairment,” so different states apply different standards.

 While all 50 states have established a blood-alcohol level of 0.08 percent or higher – the ‘per se’ measurement used to prove impairment – as triggering a DUI charge, no such single standard is in place when it comes to marijuana DUIs.
 Instead, there are four different standards applied by states when determining a marijuana DUI charge.

-Finally, a minority of states require prosecutors to prove a driver was actually impaired while driving under the influence of marijuana.
+Most states require prosecutors prove a driver was actually impaired while driving under the influence of marijuana.
 Prosecutors may seek to do this by establishing erratic driving, slurred speech, or even the smell of cannabis.
 This is in contrast to states with per se laws, where the mere presence of THC is enough to allow charges.

 Even in “actual impairment” states, however, the motorist need not break other traffic laws or drive unsafely to face prosecution.
 For example, a driver involved in a no-fault collision may be arrested and charged with marijuana DUI if police find evidence at the crash scene of recent cannabis use.

 Per Se Marijuana DUI

 In six states, blood tests must show a minimal THC concentration before per se marijuana DUI charges can be filed.
 The blood test is conducted once a driver is arrested to determine the presence of THC metabolites.
 If found in sufficient concentration, the motorist can be charged.
 This approach, similar to the 0.08 percent cutoff for drunk drivers, varies substantially between jurisdictions.
 For instance, Ohio and Oklahoma set a THC blood limit of 2ng/ml while in Montana and Illinois a marijuana DUI charge is triggered at 5ng/ml.